denish070/yolov5-detection/new_dataset/README.roboflow.txt

-Monkey Detection - v2 2024-11-23 9:26pm
+Monkey Detection - v3 2024-12-23 7:56pm
 ==============================

-This dataset was exported via roboflow.com on November 23, 2024 at 1:27 PM GMT
+This dataset was exported via roboflow.com on December 23, 2024 at 12:02 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects